webiny/Login/README.md

 ## Login services

-You can use the Login app as RESTful service by extending the `\Webiny\Login\LoginServices` abstract class and implementing it into `Webiny Framework Rest` component. (view the `app/services.php` folder for sample implementation)
+You can use the Login app as a RESTful service by extending the `\Webiny\Login\LoginServices` abstract class and implementing it into `Webiny Framework Rest` component. (view the `app/services.php` folder for sample implementation)

 ### POST `processLogin`